bemasc/risav/draft-xu-risav.md

 Note that the PTB MTU value is not used, because it could have been forged by an off-path attacker.
 To preclude such attacks, all Traceroute and PMTUD probe packets contain at least 16 bytes of entropy, which the ASBR checks in the echoed payload.

 To prevent wasteful misbehaviors and reflection attacks, this procedure is rate-limited to some reasonable frequency (e.g., at most once per minute per SA).

+# Traffic Selectors and Replay Protection in RISAV {#ts-replay}

+The IKEv2 configuration protocol is highly flexible, allowing participating ASes to negotiate many different RISAV configurations.
+For RISAV, two important IKEv2 parameters are the Traffic Selector ({{RFC7296, Section 2.9}}) and the Replay Status.

+> TODO: Write draft porting Replay Status from RFC 2407 to IKEv2.

+## Disabling replay protection

+In the simplest RISAV configuration, the sending AS requests creation of a single "Child SA" whose Traffic Selector-initiator (TSi) lists all the IP ranges of the sending AS, and the Traffic Selector-responder (TSr) lists all the IP ranges of the receiving AS.
+This allows a single SA to carry all RISAV traffic from one AS to another.
+However, this SA is likely to be shared across many ASBRs, and potentially many cores within each ASBR, in both participating ASes.

+It is difficult or impossible for a multi-sender SA to use monotonic sequence numbers, as required for anti-replay defense and Extended Sequence Numbers (ESN) (see {{RFC4303, Section 2.2}}).
+If the sender cannot ensure correctly ordered sequence numbers, it MUST set the REPLAY-STATUS indication to FALSE in the CREATE_CHILD_SA notification, and MUST delete the SA if the recipient does not confirm that replay detection is disabled.

+## Enabling replay protection

+If the sender wishes to allow replay detection, it can create many Child SAs, one for each of its ASBRs (or each core within an ASBR).
+The OPTIONAL `CPU_QUEUES` IKEv2 notification {{?I-D.ietf-ipsecme-multi-sa-performance}} may make this process more efficient.
+If the sending ASBRs are used for distinct subsets of the sender's IP addresses, the TSi values SHOULD be narrowed accordingly to allow routing optimizations by the receiver.

+Even if the sender creates many separate SAs, the receiver might not be able to perform replay detection unless each SA is processed by a single receiving ASBR.
+In Tunnel Mode, the receiver can route each SA to a specific ASBR using IKEv2 Active Session Redirect ({{?RFC5685, Section 5}}).

+In Transport Mode, assignment of SAs to receiving ASBRs may be possible in cases where each ASBR in the receiving AS is responsible for a distinct subset of its IPs.
+To support this configuration, the receiving AS MAY narrow the initial TSr to just the IP ranges for a single ASBR, returning ADDITIONAL_TS_POSSIBLE.
+In response, the sending AS MUST reissue the CREATE_CHILD_SA request, with TSr containing the remainder of the IP addresses, allowing the negotiation of separate SAs for each receiving ASBR.

+Future IKEv2 extensions such as Sequence Number Subspaces {{?I-D.ponchon-ipsecme-anti-replay-subspaces}} may enable more efficient and easily deployed anti-replay configurations for RISAV.

+## Changes to AS IP ranges

+If the ACS receives a TSi value that includes IP addresses not owned by the counterpart AS, it MUST reject the SA to prevent IP hijacking.
+However, each AS's copy of the RPKI database can be up to 24 hours out of date.
+Therefore, when an AS acquires a new IP range, it MUST wait at least 24 hours before including it in a RISAV TSi.

+If a tunnel mode SA is established, the receiving AS MUST drop any packet from the tunnel whose source address is not within the tunnel's TSi.

 # Possible Extensions